georgegognadze/awesome-resources/README.md

 + <a href="https://linuxacademy.com/library/skill-level/Beginner/" target="_blank"> LinuxAcademy </a> Linux Academy provides online in-depth training and certification courses for Linux, AWS, Azure, Google, OpenStack, DevOps, Big Data, and Containers. :moneybag:
 + <a href="https://www.sitepoint.com/premium/library/" target="_blank"> Sitepoint </a> Learn web design and development, HTML, CSS, JavaScript, PHP, Node, React, WordPress and much more. :moneybag:
 + <a href="https://onemonth.com/" target="_blank"> One Month </a> Learn Python, HTML, JavaScript, and more.
 Invest in yourself, and upgrade your career. :moneybag:
++ <a href="https://www.skillshare.com/" target="_blank"> SkillShare </a> SkillShare is an online learning community for creators.
+With 5 million members and 20,000 classes, we’re on a mission to connect curious, lifelong learners everywhere — and build a more creative, generous, and prosperous world. :moneybag:

 #### Competetive programming